oVirt/ovirt-site/source/template/detailedclonevmfromsnapshot.html.md

 ### Dependencies / Related Features and Projects

-What other packages depend on this package?
-Are there changes outside the developers' control on which completion of this feature depends?
-In other words, completion of another feature owned by someone else and might cause you to not be able to finish on time or that you would need to coordinate?
-Other Features that might get affected by this feature?
+The feature depends on the following projects:
+1. oVirt web-admin - to supply the UI parts for this feature
+2. oVirt API - tu spply REST modeling
+The feature depends on the following features:
+1. Stable device addresses - on introduction of VM devices, which will have to be a part of the clone
+2. Multiple storage domains - on introduction of multiple storage domains
+3. Live snapshots - on introducing of snapshot entity and the association of snapshot and VM configuration (needed for querying VM configuration by snapshot)
+4. Direct LUN -on introduction of LUN-based disks (maybe this can postponed for later phase).
  Add a link to the feature description for relevant features.
 Does this feature effect other oVirt projects?
 Other projects?

 ### Documentation / External references